rayzr522/MinecraftServerManager/README.md

 cmd: Executes a server command

-console: Opens the server console (note, to exit the console to CTRL-A D)
+console: Opens the server console (note, to exit the console do CTRL-A D)

 config: Opens the config file